sogis/pdf4oereb/README.md

 # pdf4oereb

-_pdf4oereb_ transforms a PLR DATA-Extract XML document version 2 into the corresponding in PDF document.
+_pdf4oereb_ transforms a PLR DATA-Extract XML document version 2 into the corresponding PDF document.

 It uses XSLT (with some extension functions) and XSL-FO for creating the PDF.